CSCfi/csc-user-guide/docs/apps/hyperqueue.md

     The following instructions apply for Slurm job scripts where only full nodes are allocated.
 [A full example](#full-example) (for Mahti) can be found at the bottom.

-Specify where the HyperQueue server should be placed.
+Specify where the HyperQueue server should be placed (on the file system).
 All `hq` commands respect this variable so make sure it's set before you call any `hq` commands.
-The server location can also be placed using the command line flag `--server-dir /server/location`.
+The server location can also be placed using the command line flag `--server-dir /server/location/on/lustre`.

 ```bash
 export HQ_SERVER_DIR=/server/location